 Recognize signs of caregiver stress

 Keep in mind that some caregivers have a difficult time accepting help, mistakenly believing they should do everything themselves.
-This attitude can be harmful not only to the caregiver, but also to the person who has Alzheimer's.
+This attitude can be harmful not only to the caregiver but also to the person who has dementia.
 Caregiver stress can lead to irritability, anger, exhaustion, social withdrawal, anxiety, depression and other problems.